Trinidad, Cuba: Ultimate Travel Guide

 Trinidad Cuba Map

-We dropped pins in some of our favorite places to visit in Trinidad and the surrounding areas, including the beautiful Topes de Collantes and Playa Ancón.
-Find all of the places we recommend in this article – and more! – so check it out as you start planning your trip to Trinidad.
+You’ll find all of the places we recommend in this article – and more! – so check it out as you start planning your trip to Trinidad.

 Things To Do in Trinidad Cuba

-Devote at least three or four hours to just exploring the old town heart of the city, checking out cafes and restaurants, popping into the restored mansions and museum, and simply exploring.
-There is a lot to “discover” here, so don’t rush it.
+Among the best things to do in Trinidad is simply exploring the historic center of town.
+Plan to devote at least three or four hours to just exploring the old town heart of the city, checking out cafes and restaurants, and popping into the restored mansions and museums.

 1. Take a Free Walking Tour

-Civitatis hosts regular FREE walking tours of the Old Town of Trinidad – yes, they’re free, and offered in English and Spanish!
+Civitatis hosts regular FREE walking tours of the Old Town of Trinidad – yes, they’re free – and offered in English and Spanish!
 It’s recommended to tip the guide, of course, but these engaging free tours are between 2-3 hours long and take you along to the best spots in the city, many of which are on this list.
+Make sure you book online (click here!) at least 24 hours in advance if you plan to attend!

 2. Visit the Convento de San Francisco de Asis